Docdoc — Python Docstring Generator

 Inline trigger

 Type """ or ''' on the line inside a function or class body to instantly get a docstring completion populated from the signature.
-Press Tab to confirm the suggestion, then use Tab again to jump between each placeholder field for function summaries, parameter descriptions, and so on.
+Press Tab to confirm the suggestion, then press Tab again to jump between each placeholder field for function summaries, parameter descriptions, and so on.

 Commands